-Hold on and gain your breath.
-Before you discount this idea from the beginning simply from the title, bear with me on this one and know that this does work.
-Most people have to step out of their comfort zone and even those of you who consider yourselves outgoing, might feel a bit odd about using a funeral home as free plant source (one of the reasons I left it out of Ways To Get Plants For Free).
+Before you discount the idea of free funeral plants, bear with me on this one.
+Getting free plants from a funeral home is possible.
+However, you may have to step out of your comfort zone for this trick.
+Even those of you who consider yourselves outgoing might feel a bit odd about using a funeral home as a free plant source (This is one of the main reasons I left it out of Ways To Get Plants For Free).

-One of the reasons that this is an excellent place to get free plants is because almost everyone has the same initial reaction as you did, but they leave it at that and don’t look at it a bit more closely.
-What that ultimately means is that in a nation where there is virtually competition for everything, this is one area where there is hardly a person doing it.
+Funeral homes are an excellent place to get free plants because almost everyone has the same initial reaction as you did.
+Ultimately, this means that in a nation where there is competition for virtually everything, this is one area where hardly a single person is taking advantage.

 Almost every town has at least one funeral home and most funerals involve flowers and plants.
-Years ago, I became aware of how many families left the plants and flowers at the funeral home for a variety of reasons.
-Probably the most common one is that many people just don’t have the space for all of them in their own home.
-So, it’s merely a matter of matching up any extra plants with a gardener offering to give them a good home.
+Years ago, I became aware that many families leave plants and flowers at the funeral home for various reasons.
+Often, it’s because many people just don’t have the space for all of them at home.

-Here’s how I went about setting up my local funeral home connection.
+Here’s how to set up a local funeral home connection.

-The first step is to call the funeral home, introduce yourself and explain your offer to them.
-You can solve their problem of what to do with the plants, at no cost to them.
-If they express any interest at all, I leave my name and phone number (and email) with a promise to pick up any plants within 24 hours of a phone call.
+The first step is to call the funeral home, introduce yourself, and explain your offer to them.
+You can solve their problem of what to do with the plants—at no cost to them.
+If they express any interest at all, leave your name, phone number, and email.
+You should promise to pick up any plants within 24 hours of a phone call.

-If I don’t sense a positive reaction to my offer, I ask to speak to a supervisor or owner and repeat my offer.
-If that call doesn’t garner some interest in my suggestion, I thank them and move on to the next name on my list.
+If you don’t sense a positive reaction to your offer, ask to speak to a supervisor or owner, and repeat the offer.
+If that call doesn’t garner some interest, thank them and move on to the next name on your list.

-When I first did this, I’ll admit I was more than surprised to get my first return phone call.
-At this point, I ask for specific directions as to when and where to pick up the plants and then I follow them to the letter.
-After the first pick up, I follow up with a note to the funeral home, thanking them and giving them my contact information again.
+You might be surprised when you get your first return phone call.
+At this point, ask for specific directions as to when and where to pick up the plants.
+Follow them to the letter.
+After the first pick up, follow up with a note to the funeral home, thanking them and giving them your contact information again.

-Once the the plants are at home, I need to do some sorting and decide which plants can go outdoors and which are going to become houseplants.
+Once the plants are at home, do some sorting and decide which plants can go outdoors and which are going to become houseplants.
 Depending on the time of year and the weather in your zone, you can either get your new plants in the ground or treat the whole batch as house plants until you can safely plant them outside.

 All in all, you stand to gain many plants for very little effort.
 It’s all a matter of getting over that first hurdle most people have about dealing with a funeral home.